IceClear/StableSR/README.md

 ### Acknowledgement

 This project is based on [stablediffusion](https://github.com/Stability-AI/stablediffusion), [latent-diffusion](https://github.com/CompVis/latent-diffusion), [SPADE](https://github.com/NVlabs/SPADE), [mixture-of-diffusers](https://github.com/albarji/mixture-of-diffusers) and [BasicSR](https://github.com/XPixelGroup/BasicSR).
-Thanks for their awesome works.
+Thanks for their awesome work.

 ### Contact
-If you have any question, please feel free to reach me out at `iceclearwjy@gmail.com`.
+If you have any questions, please feel free to reach me out at `iceclearwjy@gmail.com`.